xpsi-group/xpsi/docs/source/HPC_systems.rst

     python -c "import xpsi"

     ## Ignore the warnings about GetDist, NestCheck, CornerPlotter
-    ##  which are only for PostProcessing (not usually performed on HPC systems.
+    ##  which are only for PostProcessing (not usually performed on HPC systems).

 Set up your library paths: